Cat Spaying and Neutering in Mersin Mezitli: Surgical Process, Preparation, and Post-Op Care

 Female cats usually require closer wound monitoring after surgery.
 Male cats often have a smaller wound area, but licking, biting, and contamination can still create problems.

-An E-collar, surgical suit, or protective product may be recommended by your veterinarian.
+An E-collar, surgical suit, or protective wear may be recommended by your veterinarian.
 Licking the wound can lead to infection, wound opening, or delayed healing.

 A cat’s tongue is rough and abrasive, so even short repeated licking can irritate the incision.
 Even if your cat objects to the E-collar or surgical suit at first, following the recommended duration is important for wound safety.